Monkbreh/MHFU-Texture-Port/README.md

 # MHFU-Texture-Port

+Repo for MHFU Texture Port
+- Replaces low res textures in mhfu with higher res ones from the ps2 titles dos/G/Frontier.
+(Mainly Dos)
-Ports higher res ui textures from the iOS release of MHFU and higher res asset textures from Frontier, Dos/G ps2 titles.
+- Higher res UI textures are ripped from the iOS release of mhfu

-**This pack is incomplete as i plan to port over enviroment textures as well.**
+**THis is not an upscale project**

 - Languages and button layouts are included.
 - Support for FUC